 Next, you must consider the actual management of the LLC (Mothership) and the Series within it.
 There are many choices, and the particular fact situation will be an important factor.
-If, however, the Series within the LLC is an asset segregation device, by definition, there must be some common thread among the assets to suggest the efficacy of the use of a Series, and one frequent commonalty is management.
+If, however, the Series within the LLC is an asset segregation device, by definition, there must be some common thread among the assets to suggest the efficacy of the use of a Series, and one frequent commonality is management.
 It may make more sense to have the managers at the LLC (Mothership) than at the Series, although one can easily think of cases where there is a person unique to one part of an entire project.
-Both Member managed and Manager managed LLCs may have officers.
-If your entity is manager-managed, you may have separate managers for the Series within the LLC or provide for member management of one or more Series, or conversely, use the managers from the LLC (Mothership) as the Managers for the Series within the LLC.
-A member-managed series LLC may in its LLC Agreement provide that one or more series will be manager-managed, TBOC §101.608.
-This is an area where the facts and the structure of the deal will guide your choices.
+Both member-managed and manager-managed LLCs may have officers.
+If your entity is manager-managed, you may have separate managers for the Series within the LLC or provide for member management of one or more Series, or conversely, use the managers from the LLC (Mothership) as the managers for a Series.
+A member-managed Series LLC may, in its LLC Agreement, provide that one or more